Crunchyroll, LLC: Anti-piracy

 In 2005, Funimation's legal department began to pursue a more aggressive approach toward protecting the company's licensed properties.
 They started sending "cease and desist" (C&D) letters to sites offering links to fansubs of their titles.
 This move was similar to that taken by the now-defunct ADV Films several years before with several major torrent sites.

 Funimation's legal department served C&D letters for series that had not yet been advertised or announced as licensed, including Tsubasa: Reservoir Chronicle, Black Cat, and SoltyRei, with a few known series also mentioned in the letter.
 Funimation revealed more licenses on October 6, 2006, when it sent letters to torrent sites demanding that distribution of xxxHolics TV series, Mushishi, Ragnarok the Animation, and other series cease.

-Since October 2009, Funimation has routinely filed DMCA takedown notices to get unauthorized distributions of its and its partners' properties removed from Google search results.
+Since October 2009, Funimation routinely filed DMCA takedown notices to get unauthorized distributions of its and its partners' properties removed from Google search results.
 (Note: As of October 2012, the Chilling Effects search engine is broken, but Google search results for site:lumendatabase.org funimation reveal the DMCA notices received and processed so far.)

 In January 2011, Funimation filed a lawsuit against BitTorrent users in the U.S. for allegedly downloading and uploading One Piece.
 Funimation dropped the suit in March after a Northern Texas judge, having already indicated that the court would appoint attorneys for the defendants, ruled that the defendants were not "acting in concert" and thus could not be sued as a group; each would have to be sued separately.

 The One Piece film at issue was a fansub, an unauthorized copy distributed with fan-produced, translated subtitles.
 Soon after the lawsuit was abandoned, Funimation was reported to have long been deriving dubs from fansubs.
-Nevertheless, Funimation continues to hold their stance that fansubbing is harmful to the anime industry, stating "The practices of illegal downloads and 'fansubbing' are very harmful to our Japanese partners and [...] we have been asked to monitor and take action against unauthorized distribution of these titles.
+Nevertheless, Funimation continued to hold their stance that fansubbing was harmful to the anime industry, stating "The practices of illegal downloads and 'fansubbing' are very harmful to our Japanese partners and [...] we have been asked to monitor and take action against unauthorized distribution of these titles.
 Because we believe that this will benefit the industry, we have agreed to do so."
-Sites which distribute fansubs or separate fan-created subtitles remain a frequent target of civil actions by Funimation and other anime companies, as well as criminal prosecution in at least one case.
+Sites which distributed fansubs or separate fan-created subtitles remained a frequent target of civil actions by Funimation and other anime companies, as well as criminal prosecution in at least one case.

 Two months after failing to sue BitTorrent users in the North Texas district, Funimation engaged in forum shopping and proceeded to sue 1,427 defendants in the neighboring East Texas district for acting "in concert" to infringe copyright on The Legend Is Born: Ip Man.
 This case was allowed to proceed.
 However, the court dismissed the case against all remaining defendants with prejudice, on October 17, 2013.